-Yes No Action

-Is the examination format the same

-as last year?

-Is the content of the examination

-sufficiently different from last year?

-Are the questions unambiguous and

-clearly expressed?
-Please comment as appropriate on grammar, syntax

-and spelling

-Is it possible for the average student

-to read the entire paper within 5

-minutes?

-If a case study is being used in an

-exam state how long before the exam

-students receive it?

-Are the questions appropriate to the

-level of the module?
-Have the

-appropriate SEEC Level Descriptors been used for the level of study?

-Are the questions appropriate to the

-time allowed?

-Is the rubric clear e.g. correct module

-title; length of exam; how many

-questions to be answered?

-Any additional information required

-on rubric e.g. Graph Paper /formula

-sheet

-Do the questions show the mark

-allocation (out of 100)?

-Check that the breakdown of marks

-per question is consistent e.g. 3 parts but 7 marks

-Do the total marks add up to 100?

-Is the mark allocation reasonable? +

-Are the model answers/solutions

-correct?

-Check that there is not the same

-Question(s) on Referred and First

-paper
+- EXAM ASSESSMENT Colle ge Reviewer UH Mo oderator Exter External Examiner Yes No Comments Yes No Comments Yes No Comments Is the examination format the same as last year, if applicable?
+Is the content of the examination sufficiently different from last year, if applicable?
+Are the questions unambiguous and clearly expressed?
+Comment as appropriate on grammar, syntax and spelling Is it possible for the average student to read the entire paper within 5 minutes?
+If a case study is being used in an exam, now relevant and up to date is it?
+Are the questions appropriate to the level of the module?
+Have the appropriate SEEC Level Descriptors been used for the level of study?
+Are the questions appropriate to the time allowed?
+Is the rubric clear e.g. correct module title; length of exam; how many questions to be answered?
+Any additional information required on rubric e.g. graph paper/formula sheet Oo the questions show the mark allocation out of 100)?
+Check that the breakdown of marks per question is consistent Do the total marks add up to 100?
+Is the mark allocation reasonable?
+Are the model answers/ solutions correct?
+Check that there is/ are not the same Question(s) on referred and first paper